Seraina von Moos (USZ)

 Three good reasons why I love nephrology: 1) Never boring: wide range of clinical problems that need good understanding of physiopathology and scientific evidence; 2) rewarding patient care: we follow our patients all the way through their kidney pathway, from CKD to dialysis to transplantation and sometimes even end of life.
 3) Working together: nephrologists collaborate with lots of disciplines, from ICU to surgery to internal medicine and many more.

-Dusan Harmacek (St. Gallen/UNIL)
+Dusan Harmacek (USZ)